csandman/chakra-react-select/README.md

 Alternatively, if you pass `"check"` for the value, the selected option will be styled like the
 [Chakra UI `<Select />` component](https://www.chakra-ui.com/docs/components/select)
-and include a check icon next to the selected option(s).
-If `isMulti` and `selectedOptionStyle="check"` are passed, space will only be added for the check marks if `hideSelectedOptions={false}` is also passed.
+and include a check icon on the right side of the selected option(s).

 ```js
 return (